-Humanism, the belief that human beings and their societies are perfectible within the universe of relativity by their own efforts, lacks the faith in an absolute being necessary for the subjective comprehension of the infinite and eternal void and can only conceive objectively a universe that is finite and temporal, the idea of the spatial actuality of time past.
-Faith in the reality of the absolute categories, which is transcendent to the intellectual consciousness of existence and its categories and transports the believer into the redeemed life of being, therefore annuls humanism.
-This reveals the ultimate power of the absolute to annul the negative in existence.
-The negative exists but has no reality and exists only in relationship to the void, which is absolute and positive.
+Humanism, the belief that human beings and their societies are perfectible within the universe of relativity by their own efforts, lacks the faith in absolute being necessary for the subjective comprehension of the infinite and eternal void and can only conceive objectively a universe that is finite and temporal, the idea of the spatial actuality of time past.
+Faith in the reality of the absolute categories, which is transcendent to the intellectual consciousness of existence and its categories and transports the believer into the eternal moment of being, therefore annuls humanism.
+This reveals the ultimate power of the absolute, which is, to annul the negative in existence.
+The negative exists but has no reality and has its existence only in relationship to the void, which is absolute and positive.
 This relative existence of the negative, over against the positive, forms the actuality of the universe, confined within its own relativity of space and time.
-When the void annuls the negative in existence the universe of space and time will cease to exist.
+When the absolute void annuls the negative in existence the universe of relativity, of space and time, must cease to exist.